Living your portfolio life

 3. When (not if) your needs change, you can and should rebalance.

-To create a portfolio life, we must ask ourselves three questions: who am I (skills, talent, your networks), what do I need (flexibility, income, learning), and what do I want (for my life)?
+To create a portfolio life, we must ask ourselves three questions:

 Taking the time for reflection is crucial to living your best "portfolio life."
 It's helpful to talk with others about potential growth opportunities, and in some cases, when it's time to move on and make changes.
 You can read more about this in the article, Paint your career curve.

 As for me, I am following my advice and reskilling to stay market relevant.
-As a startup founder for the past four years, I have learned a lot about building technology and growing a community.
+As a startup founder for the past five years, I have learned a lot about building technology and growing a community.
 It's been incredible to surround myself with a diverse network of people.
 Currently, I'm investing more time in learning and gaining deeper experience in social sustainability in the workplace (the "S" in ESG) to be ready for the increased demand for companies to address stakeholder demands for a sustainable future of work.

 In the current economic climate, it's important to be adaptable.
 Amid layoffs, hiring freezes, and higher cost of living pressures, making career moves is not for the faint-hearted.
 Professional white-collar jobs are becoming harder to secure, with fewer available roles as companies tighten costs, and more competition from a larger talent pool of job seekers actively looking for new opportunities.
 Business Insider’s article, White-Collar Recession: It's Hard to Find a High-Salary Job, indicates the current employment environment.